 Curious about the ideal basement humidity?
-If so, this short article will provide you with valuable information not only about the ideal basement humidity but about why basements get humid and how to keep them comfortable and dry.
+If so, this short article will provide valuable information about the ideal basement humidity, why basements get humid, and how to keep them comfortable and dry.

 Basements are humid because they’re underground and surrounded by soil.
 Because they’re often humid, they’re an excellent place for mold and mildew to thrive.
-Mold and mildew can damage anything stored in a basement, and some of the moldy air in your home’s basement goes up into the living area upstairs.
-It not only smells bad but can also cause health problems because it’s full of allergens.
+Mold and mildew can damage anything stored in a basement, and some of the moldy air in your home’s basement goes into the upstairs living area.
+It smells bad and can cause health problems because it’s full of allergens.

 Of course, if you want to use your basement as a living area, you’ll need to keep the humidity level down because nobody wants to spend time in a damp environment.
 Fortunately, basements don’t have to be damp.

 Ideal basement humidity level for comfort

 If you want to be comfortable, the ideal basement humidity level should be between 30-50%.
 Once the humidity goes over 50%, there’s a risk of mold growth.
 If the humidity level falls below 30%, the air gets dry, and uncomfortable and could cause nose bleeds and dry skin.

 Why are basements humid?